18F/18f.gsa.gov/_posts/2023-05-08-andrew-hyder-award.md

 tags:
   - public service
 excerpt: >
     TTS annually awards the Andrew Hyder Government Service Improvement Award to one or more federal employees who demonstrate both excellence in their work and a commitment to improving the public's experience with government.
-This award commemorates the life and work of Andrew Hyder, a consulting software engineer at 18F who tragically passed away in 2021.
-Andrew was a community organizer who brought together activists, technologists, community members, and others to improve the way that governments delivered services to those in need.
-As we open the 2023 award nomination period to those in TTS internally, we’d like to recognize the work of 2022 honorees Jessica Dussault (18F) and Will Cahoe (10x).
 ---
 TTS annually awards the Andrew Hyder Government Service Improvement Award to one or more federal employees who demonstrate both excellence in their work and a commitment to improving the public's experience with government.